ethiy/svm-fs/README.md

-# svm-fs
-Course on SVM and Feature Selection.
+# SVM and Feature Selection